marc-cr1810/zephyr/ideas.md

 ### 🎉 **Impact Assessment**

-The async/await implementation brings GeminiLang up to modern language standards for concurrent programming with **complete feature parity** for both functional and object-oriented async programming.
+The async/await implementation brings Zephyr up to modern language standards for concurrent programming with **complete feature parity** for both functional and object-oriented async programming.
 It provides a clean, intuitive API for handling asynchronous operations while maintaining the language's simplicity and ease of use.

 **Key Achievements:**
 - **Complete Async OOP:** Full support for async methods in classes with const parameters